Work with documents

 When using the Astra Portal to load JSON or CSV data into a collection that uses vectorize, make sure the Vector Field is set to None (no embeddings).

-Sort operations
+Sort clauses

-Sort and filter operations can use only indexed fields.
+Sort and filter clauses can use only indexed fields.
 If you apply selective indexing when you create a collection, you can’t reference non-indexed fields in sort or filter queries. |

 Data API commands, such as find